A-Star100/HTTP-Server/README.md

 You can also use CMake by running
 `cmake -E chdir . /usr/bin/gcc main.c -o main` (this example assumes *main.c* is your C app)
 ### Android
-Download the AIA file from the *aia* folder.
+Download the AIA file (1.1.aia) from the *Android* folder.
 Then visit [MIT App Inventor's website](https://appinventor.mit.edu), click *Create Apps*, click *Projects* (after signing in), then click *Import project (.aia) from computer*, select the AIA file you downloaded from this repo, then after the project has been imported, click *Build*, then choose whichever distribution method you please.

 ## How to open
 Most if not all releases of this app _**will be unsigned**_ (not on Android, however), so here's how to open them Windows, Mac, and Android